githubtraining/exercise-publish-package/README.md

 Please complete the instructions below:

 1. Create your own copy of this repository by using the [Use this template](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template) button.
 2. Publish a package of your choice.
 Ensure the package is associated with this repository.
+Starter packages can be found in [`sample-packages`](sample-packages/) but may need to be configured further to complete this exercise.

 <!-- Add your steps below starting with step 2 -->